-32.2.1 Once the forms leave the Chief Judge's station, they may not be changed except under the direction of the Contest Jury.
+- 32.2.1 Once the forms leave the Chief Judge's station, they may not be changed except under the direction of the Contest Jury. - 32.2.2 The grades of any Grading Judge who was unable to complete grading an entire Program will be deleted from that Program.